FaxWeb7/main-telegram-autoclickers/README.md

      CHAT_ID = '123456789'
      BOT_TOKEN = '1234567:asdfghjqwerty'
      ```
    - For each bot in BOTS_DATA, you can choose for you, use this bot or not (is_connected), and specify individual settings for this particular bot.
-Default BOTS_DATA:
+Example BOTS_DATA:
      ```python
      BOTS_DATA= '{
         "blum" : {